snahil28/CSStudyInstruments/Week2ProgessReport.md

 Tasks done this week -

-* Installed latest version of CrashSimulator, where in it displays the event number also in the strace file.
+* Installed latest version of CrashSimulator, where it also displays the event number in the strace file.

-* Tested all the packages with this latest version
+* Tested all packages with the latest version

 * Raised following issues -
   * Issue for [access not implemented](https://github.com/pkmoore/rrapper/issues/56)